 STEP 4: Determine Budget Amounts

-Budgeting becomes increasingly complicated when new budgeters come face estimating undefined costs (or variable costs) like groceries, gifts, or vacations.
+Budgeting becomes increasingly complicated when new budgeters have to estimate undefined costs (or variable costs) like groceries, gifts, or vacations.
 While they know they incur these expenses, they're unsure how much to budget for these areas.
 One method is to make your best guess and just get started.

 Alternatively, and a more encouraged method, is to leverage your banking statements.
 Add up all grocery bills over the prior three months and divide by three to get an average.
 Same for gas, clothes, vacation, dining, etc.